-8 Project Name Downtown Improvements Target Area Downtown Goals Supported Improve Downtown Slums/Blight Area Needs Addressed Downtown Public Facilities and Infrastructure Funding CDBG: 0.00 Area and complement ongoing Economic Developed may include, but are not limited to, street & sidew accessibility tree planting, trash receptacles, traffic improvements, lighting, public art, bike paths, sign improvements as well as improvements to public Undertake infrastructure improvements to support the Downtown Renewal Area and complement ongoing Economic Development activities.
-Projects may include, but are not limited to, street & sidewalk improvements, accessibility tree planting, trash receptacles, traffic/pedestrian improvements, lighting, public art, bike paths, signage and open space improvements, as well as improvements to public facilities and public infrastructure.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 4,735 persons are located within the block groups that comprise the Downtown (slum/blight area): 2045003 - pop 710 2045002 - pop 1,250 2042002 - pop 495 2042003 - pop 1,250 2043001 - pop 1,030 As public facility and infrastructure project locations are identified, such as street improvements and tree planting, funds from the goal of "Invest in parks Infrastructure & Public Facilities" may be transferred to this goal.
+Target Area Downtown Goals Supported Improve Downtown Slums/Blight Area Needs Addressed Downtown Public Facilities and Infrastructure Funding CDBG: \$56,991 Description Undertake infrastructure improvements to support the Downtown Renewal Area and complement ongoing Economic Development activities.
+Projects may include, but are not limited to, street & sidewalk improvements, accessibility tree planting, trash receptacles, traffic/pedestrian improvements, lighting, public art, bike paths, signage and open space improvements, as well as improvements to public facilities including Old Town Hall and public infrastructure.
+Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities 4,735 persons are located within the block groups that comprise the Downtown (slum/blight area): • 2045003 - pop 710 • 2045002 - pop 1,250 • 2042002 - pop 495 • 2042003 - pop 1,250 • 2043001 - pop 1,030 As public facility and infrastructure project locations are identified, such as street improvements and tree planting, funds from the goal of "Invest in parks Infrastructure & Public Facilities" may be transferred to this goal.
 Location Description This activity would be located within the Downtown Renewal Area as depicted on the LMI Map.
 Planned Activities Slum/blight area improvements.
-9 Project Name Planning & Administration Target Area LMI Areas, Downtown, City-wide LMI Areas, Downtown, City-wide Goals Supported Undertake Planning & Administration Needs Addressed Affordable Housing, Homeownership Assistance, Economic Development, Public Services, Neighborhood Public Facilities and Infrastructure, Downtown Public Facilities and Infrastructure Funding CDBG: \$224,692 Description Cover costs associated with planning and general administration in order to provide the tools needed to manage the CDBG program, as well as the development of plans and studies and the provision of public information.
-Target Date 6/30/2022
+Project Name Planning & Administration Target Area LMI Areas Downtown City-wide Goals Supported Undertake Planning & Administration

-Estimate the number and type of families that will benefit from the proposed activities Not applicable Location Description Not applicable Planned Activities General Program Administration Planning Studies
+Needs Addressed Affordable Housing Homeownership Assistance Economic Development Public Services Neighborhood Public Facilities and Infrastructure Downtown Public Facilities and Infrastructure Funding CDBG: \$228,822 Description Cover costs associated with planning and general administration in order to provide the tools needed to manage the CDBG program, as well as the development of plans and studies and the provision of public information.
+Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities Not applicable.
+Location Description Not applicable.
+Planned Activities General Program Administration Planning Studies